SBU-BMI/quip_cnn_segmentation/wholeslide_prediction/Readme.txt

 How to use?
 1.seer_slides.txt has locations of wholeslides that are going to be processed.
 There are 20 slides.
 Each of them takes about 8-10 hours for segmenting.
 2.1_save_svs_to_tiles.sh save the wholslide image to 4000*4000 tiles, two areguments are needed.
 The first is the location of one wholeslide image, the second is the folder to save, using './tiles'.
 3.2_test_seer_paral_release.sh is to run segmentation on tiles.
-For segmenting different slides, the following parameters may be changed
-DATASET=BC_069_0_1   #the name of the slide
+For segmenting different slides, the following parameters should be changed for each slide.
-GPU=1   #which GPU to use
+DATASET=BC_069_0_1 #the name of the slide without '.svs' GPU=1 #which GPU to use